-Fri January 21 Introduction Fri January 28 The Peasant World I 1110 4114411 Bennett, A Medieval Life, chapters 1-3.
-Patrick Rael, "Research Papers: Keeping a Research Journal," Coursepack [hereafter abbreviated to CP] 4-6.
-Primary Sources and Potential Research Questions, CP 7-9.
-Primary Source: Court Rolls, CP 10-15.
-Journal 1: First, please summarize the readings for today from Bennett in 1-1.5 pages (double-spaced).
+August 29 Introduction September 5 The Peasant World I • Bennett, A Medieval Life, chapters 1-3.
+Patrick Rael, "Research Papers: Keeping a Research Journal," Coursepack [hereafter abbreviated to CP] 1-3.
+Primary Sources and Potential Research Questions, CP 4-6. • Primary Source: Court Rolls, CP 7-12.
+Journal 1: First, please summarize the readings for today from Bennett in 1- 1.5 pages (double-spaced).
 Write this under the heading, "Reading Summary."
 Reducing these chapters to just 1-1.5 pages will certainly involve leaving lots of information out!
 I want you to identify the information that seems most relevant to you as you begin to plan your own project.
-Second, in something between 1⁄2 a page and a full page double- spaced, please set out your initial thoughts about what you might research for your paper.
+Second, in something between 1⁄2 a page and a full page double-spaced, please set out your initial thoughts about what you might research for your paper.
 Head this section, "My Project."
 Look at Rael's suggestions on research journals.
-Questions you might consider: what topics and sources interest you most so far?
-Has the reading from Bennett suggested any Week of January 1 potential topics to you?
-Individual meetings with me about paper topics to February 3 We'll schedule these at the previous class meeting.
-Fri February 4 The Peasant World II 1111 Cordary Bennett, A Medieval Life, chapters 4-6.
-Patrick Rael, "Research Papers: Paper Writing Steps," CP 16.
-Primary Source: Manorial Accounts, CP 17-19.
-Journal 2 : First, please summarize the readings from Bennett in 1-1.5 pages (double-spaced).
+Questions you might consider: what topics and sources interest you most so Contombor 12 far?
+Has the reading from Bennett suggested any potential topics to you?
+The Peasant World II September 12 Bennett, A Medieval Life, chapters 4-6.
+Patrick Rael, "Research Papers: Paper Writing Steps," CP 13.
+Primary Source: Manorial Accounts, CP 14-16.
+Journal 2: First, please summarize the readings from Bennett in 1-1.5 pages (double-spaced).
 Write this under the heading, "Reading Summary."
 Second, continue your musings on your own project and where you think you might be headed under the section, "My Project" (1⁄2 - 1 page).
-Fri February 11 The Peasant World III • Bennett, A Medieval Life, chapters 7-10. • Quiz on A Medieval Life (5% of grade) Patrick Rael, "Research Papers: Taking Notes," CP 20. • Primary Sources: Chronicles, Sermons, and Literature, CP 21-32.
+Week of Individual meetings with me about paper topics September 19 No assignments are due, but please be aware that you will need to be well prepared for this meeting and that you should be ordering secondary sources on interlibrary loan as soon as possible after we meet.
+September 26 The Peasant World III • Bennett, A Medieval Life, chapters 7-10.
+Patrick Rael, "Research Papers: Taking Notes," CP 17. • Primary Source: Chronicles, Sermons, and Literature, CP 18-24.
 Journal 3 : First, please summarize the readings from Bennett in 1-1.5 pages (double-spaced).
 Write this under the heading, "Reading Summary."
 Second, you should - by now - have a reasonable idea of what your own project will involve.
 Record your progress in refining questions and ordering sources under the section, "My Project" (1⁄2 - 1 page).